Walk up Mam Tor from Castleton

 Calculate the time using Naismith’s Rule and factor in your own pace.

-This route follows the well built stone path along the ridge line between Mam Tor and Lose Hill, so the going is good all the way.
 With the Dark Peak to the north, one of the most highly rated views in the country, and the White Peak to the south; this is a walk of variety.
 If you have time, you can visit the Blue John Cavern, where the mineral Blue John is still mined for jewellery making, but the main business these days is tourism.